awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-graphics.md

 ### Using the Elastic Graphics Status Monitor<a name="elastic-graphics-verify-status"></a>

 You can use the status monitor tool to view information about the status of an attached Elastic Graphics accelerator\.
-By default, this tool is available in the notification area of the taskbar in your Windows instance and shows the status of the graphics accelerator as healthy, updating, or out of service\.
+By default, this tool is available in the notification area of the taskbar in your Windows instance and shows the status of the graphics accelerator\.
+The following are the possible values\.

 **Healthy**
 The Elastic Graphics accelerator is enabled and healthy\.

 **Updating**
-The status of the Elastic Graphics accelerator is currently updating, and may take a few minutes to display\.
+The status of the Elastic Graphics accelerator is currently updating\.
+It might take a few minutes to display the status\.

 **Out of service**
 The Elastic Graphics accelerator is out of service\.
 To get more information about the error, choose **Read More**\.

 ### Using the Elastic Graphics Command Line Tool<a name="elastic-graphics-command-tools"></a>

-The Elastic Graphics command line tool can be used to check the status of the accelerator\.
-If there is a problem with the accelerator functionality, it returns an error message\.
+You can use the Elastic Graphics command line tool, `egcli.exe`, to check the status of the accelerator\.
+If there is a problem with the accelerator, the tool returns an error message\.

-To launch the tool, open a command prompt from within your instance and enter the following:
+To launch the tool, open a command prompt from within your instance and run the following command:

 ```
 C:\Program Files\Amazon\EC2ElasticGPUs\manager\egcli.exe
 ```

-If the accelerator is available and functioning normally, you receive the following output:
+The tool also supports the following parameters:

+`--json`, `-j`
+Indicates whether to show the JSON message\.
+The possible values are `true` and `false`\.
+The default is `true`\.

+`--imds`, `-i`
+Indicates whether to check the instance metadata for the availability of the accelerator\.
+The possible values are `true` and `false`\.
+The default is `true`\.

+The following is example output\.
+A status of `OK` indicates that the accelerator is enabled and healthy\.

 ```
 EG Infrastructure is available.